-For the most part, travel throughout southeast Asia is safe for a woman traveler, especially in the tourist hotspots where locals are inundated with westerners.
-However, as a woman it’s always responsible to maintain a degree of caution and awareness in terms of dress, behavior
+For the most part, travel throughout Southeast Asia is safe for a woman traveler, especially in the tourist hotspots where locals are inundated with westerners.
+However, as a woman it’s always responsible to maintain a degree of caution and awareness in terms of dress, behavior, and etiquette; as sexual harassment and assault are still common.

 As a woman traveler, you can sometimes attract unwanted attention, whether that be from men, other women or children.
 From locals the attention is mostly harmless curiosity and sometimes involves staring, a request for a photograph or a quick chat; most of the time these interactions are pleasant and brief, although they can take some getting used to.
 If you are feeling uncomfortable or harassed, a forceful no and shake of the head send the message of ‘do not disturb me.’